diksown/touristfacts/README.md

 # touristfacts

-some &lt;facts> about the most prominent competitive of all time. shouldn't be taken too seriously.
+Some 'facts' about the arguably most prominent competitive of all time.
+Shouldn't be taken too seriously.
+Or should it?